Policy Partnerships Te Puni - Te Puni Kōkiri

 We Can Offer

 - An environment where you’ll prosper as part of a whānau that is committed to the kaupapa of ‘Thriving Whānau’

 - An environment that is guided by its values of excellence, valuing people and relationships, working collectively and being creative and innovative

 - A promise that we invest in our people – you’ll be encouraged to develop and contribute to your fullest potential

 - A commitment towards your wellbeing, financial security and learning & development – we even provide in-house Te Reo Māori training and have our own Kapa Haka group

-To apply, please email your cv, covering letter and a completed application form to firstname.lastname@example.org
+To apply, please email your covering letter, a completed application form and your CV to firstname.lastname@example.org.